On the homotopy theory of equivariant colored operads: Model structures on all equivariant colored operads

 It is then straightforward to check that, under mild assumptions on $\V$, $\varphi^{\**} \left(\mathbb{F}_{\mathfrak{D}} X \right)$ will be a (trivial) cofibration in $\mathsf{Cat}^G_{\mathfrak{C},\F}(\V)$ (resp. $\mathsf{Op}^G_{\mathfrak{C},\F}(\V)$)) when $\mathbb{F}_{\mathfrak{D}} X$ is a generating (trivial) cofibration in $\mathsf{Cat}^G_{\mathfrak{D},\F}(\V)$ (resp. $\mathsf{Op}^G_{\mathfrak{D},\F}(\V)$)).
 However, the argument just given \emph{does not} outline a proof of Conjecture \ref{CATOP CONJ}, due to $\varphi^{\**}$ not preserving pushouts, so that, to actually prove Conjecture \ref{CATOP CONJ}, one would need a careful analysis of the interaction of $\varphi^{\**}$ with pushouts of free categories/operads, as in the proof of \cite[Thm.
 1.15]{BM13}.

-Lastly, we make note of a very similar conjecture: it is natural to ask if the restriction functor $j^{\**} \colon \mathsf{Op}_{\mathfrak{C},\F}^G \to \mathsf{Cat}_{\mathfrak{C},\F}^G$ preserves cofibrations between cofibrant objects, and again one has that $j^{\**}$ sends generating (trivial) cofibrations to (trivial) cofibrations.
+Lastly, we make note of a very similar conjecture: \begin{conjecture} Let $\mathfrak C$ be a $G$-set of colors.
+Then the restriction functor

+preserves cofibrations between cofibrant objects. \end{conjecture} Again, one has that $j^{\**}$ sends generating (trivial) cofibrations to (trivial) cofibrations.
 However, since our operads have $0$-ary operations, $j^{\**}$ does not preserve pushouts (indeed, this would be tantamount to the claim that trees with a single leaf are linear trees, which is not true if we allow for trees with stumps). \end{remark}

 In the next result we write $\partial_i \colon \{0,1\} \to \{0,1,2\}$ for the ordered inclusion that omits $i$, and $\widetilde{\mathbbm{2}} \in \mathsf{Cat}_{\{0,1,2\}}(\V)$ for the ``double isomorphism category'' where all mapping objects are $\widetilde{\mathbbm{2}}(i,j)=1_{\V}$.